 Question Answer What are they?
-The built-in directives described in this chapter are responsible for selectively including content, selecting between fragments of content, and repeating content for each item in an array.
-There are also directives for setting an element's styles and class memberships, as described in Chapter 13.
-Why are they useful?
+The built-in directives described in this chapter are responsible for selecting including content, selecting between fragments of content, and repeatin each item in an array.
+There are also directives for setting an element's statement in the second of Why are they useful?
 The tasks that can be performed with these directives are the most common and fundamental in web application development, and they provide the foundation for adapting the content shown to the user based on the data in the application.
 How are they used?
 The directives are applied to HTML elements in templates.
 There are examples throughout this chapter (and in the rest of the book).
 Are there any pitfalls or limitations?
 The syntax for using the built-in template directives requires you to remember that some of them (including ngIf and ngFor) must be prefixed with an asterisk, while others (including ngClass, ngStyle, and ngSwitch) must be enclosed in square brackets.
 I explain why this is required in the "Understanding Micro-Template Directives" sidebar, but it is easy to forget and get an unexpected result.
 Are there any alternatives?
 You could write your own custom directives-a process that I described in Chapters 15 and 16-but the built-in directives are well-written and comprehensively tested.
 For most applications, using the built-in directives is preferable, unless they cannot provide exactly the functionality that is required.

-Problem Solution Listing Conditionally display content based on a data binding expression Use the ngIf directive 1-3 Choose between different content based on the value of a data binding expression Use the ngSwitch directive 4, 5 Generate a section of content for each object produced by a data binding expression Use the ngFor directive 6-12 Repeat a block of content Use the ngTemplateOutlet directive 13-14 Prevent template errors Avoid modifying the application state as a side effect of a data binding expression 15-19 Avoid context errors Ensure that data binding expressions use only the properties and methods provided by the template's component 20-22
+Problem Solution Listing Conditionally displaying content based on a data binding expression Use the ngIf directive 1-3 Choosing between different content based on the value of a data binding expression Use the ngSwitch directive 4, 5 Generating a section of content for each object produced by a data binding expression Use the ngFor directive 6-12 Repeating a block of content Use the ngTemplateOutlet directive 13-14 Preventing template errors Avoid modifying the application state as a side effect of a data binding expression 15-19 Avoiding context errors Ensure that data binding expressions use only the properties and methods provided by the template's component 20-22